Get insider access

 Compared To Other Headphones

 The Beats Studio Pro have a similar design to previous 'Studio' headphones from Beats, including the Beats Studio Wireless and the Beats Studio3 Wireless.
 However, they differ in some major ways.
-They have a more neutral bass response, so your audio has less rumble, punch, and boom.
+They have less rumble, punch, and boom, which is a drawback if you prefer more bass in your audio.
 They also support a wired connection via USB-C, giving you access to a few EQ presets for sound customization.
-Their ANC feature blocks out a good amount of noise, but it still has a relatively weak noise isolation performance compared with other premium ANC headphones like the Bose QuietComfort Ultra Headphones Wireless or the Sony WH-1000XM4 Wireless.
+Their ANC feature blocks out a good amount of noise across the full range, but it doesn't fare as well in common scenarios compared with other premium ANC headphones like the Bose QuietComfort Ultra Headphones Wireless or the Sony WH-1000XM4 Wireless.

 If you're looking for more headphones, check out the best over-ear headphones, the best noise cancelling headphones, and the best headphones for music.